cfrankb/esp32-ili9488-jewel/README.md

 ## ILI9488

+These are settings example which apply to the ESP32.
+GPIO pins for other models may vary.
+Use -1 to disable a feature.

 | ILI9488  | wirecolor | GPIO Pin |
 | -------- | --------- | -------- |
 | SDK/MISO | purple    | -        |